 Our tips to stop living in the past?

-- Grab a piece of paper, put a date on it, and start writing down the reasons why you’re stuck in the past.
+- Grab a piece of paper, write a date on it, and start writing down the reasons why you’re stuck in the past.
 Ask yourself why you’re finding it hard to stop regretting the past or worrying about the things that happened years ago.
 Then try to answer them as thoroughly as you can.

 - A part of living in the present is being able to say “it is what it is”.
 One of the best lessons you can learn in life is recognizing what you can change and what you can’t.
 If something is not within your circle of influence, why would you allow that thing to influence your current state of mind?